Paediatric Non-Progressor (PNP) Studies

 Non-progression in children is via a similar mechanism to natural SIV hosts

-The majority of HIV-infected This phenotype appears very similar to that observed in the non-human primate natural hosts of SIV (simian immunodeficiency virus) infection, such as sooty mangabeys and African Green monkeys, whose normal, healthy life-spans are associated with normal CD4 counts and low immune activation despite persistent high viral loads.
-The fact that a proportion of the mothers of these paediatric ‘non-progressors’ share the same phenotype suggests either a shared genetic mechanism and/or viral factors are involved.
-We have recently shown that HLA does not play a significant part in this phenotype, and diminished viral replicative capacity is also not the mechanism (Adland et al PLoS Path 2015).
+Without antiretroviral therapy (ART) most children progress rapidly to AIDS and 60% have died within 2 years.
+However a subset of 5-10% of children remain entirely healthy, maintaining normal-for-age CD4 counts despite persistent high viral loads.
+This phenotype is very similar to that observed in the non-human primate natural hosts of SIV (simian immunodeficiency virus) infection, such as sooty mangabeys and African green monkeys, whose normal, healthy life-spans are associated with normal CD4 counts and low immune activation despite persistent high viral loads.
+The fact that a proportion of the mothers of paediatric ‘non-progressors’ share the same phenotype suggests either a shared genetic mechanism and/or viral factors are involved.
+We have shown that HLA does not play a significant part in this phenotype, and diminished viral replicative capacity is also not the mechanism (Adland et al PLoS Path 2015).
 The strategy adopted by HIV-infected children to avoid disease in HIV infection is therefore entirely different from that observed in ‘elite controller’ adults, where HLA-mediated control of viral replication drives the virus down to undetectable levels.